cosinusoidally/mozjs-c-api/README.md

 ## Current status

+*Note this code is likely buggy.
+It does appear to build and run, but there is likely subtle issues.
+In particular I think symbol visibility is currently incorrect, and I think the code currently dynamically links to zlib (update: I think I've fixed linking of zlib, but I might be doing it a bit wrong).
+The code should statically link to zlib if the generated shared library binary is to be portable*

 This repo currently contains an absolutely minimal viable product (MVP) C API built on top of Spidermonkey 52 ESR.